GothenburgBitFactory/holidata/README.md

 ## Limitations

-Holidata focusses on holidays which are _defined by law on which business or work are suspended or reduced_ (there may be some exceptions to that rule).
+Holidata focuses on holidays which are _defined by law on which business or work are suspended or reduced_ (there may be some exceptions to that rule).

-Holidata only provides data for countries and their principal subregions (both as they are defined in ISO 3166).
+Holidata only provides data for countries and their principal subdivisions (both as they are defined in ISO 3166).
-Holidays for other sub-regions are either merged or ignored.
+Holidays for other subdivisions are either merged or ignored.
 There is also no explicit representation of partial holidays.

 ## License